DiegoSSJ/sitecore-switch-to-cd/README.md

 The script runs the Sitecore configuration, and aditionally enables the SwitchMasterToWeb.config.example and removes the connection strings not needed in a CD.
-It erases all files listed in the file \Webroot\Data\FrontToErase.txt Enables an additional configuration file at \App_Config\Include\zz\Front.config.disabled Changes the hostname and targetHostname according to the parameters.
+It erases all files listed in the file \Webroot\Data\FrontToErase.txt Enables all configuration files with name *.config.cdonly, by removing the trailing .cdonly Changes the hostname and targetHostname according to the parameters.
 See example above and help for the command.